jsugg/auroraflow/README.md

 ### SAT Development and Integration

 - Develop SAT as an independent, AI-driven tool that runs in parallel to TAF executions.
 It should analyze the application's UI, automatically identify changes in selectors, and update Redis accordingly.
+For separation of concerns, it resides on a separate repository.
 - Utilize TensorFlow.js for building or customizing ML models, trained on historical test data and web application changes.
 Incorporate NLP techniques for improved page context understanding.

 ### CI/CD Pipeline Enhancements